 1. What is a Rudraksha?

-Rudrakshas are dried seeds of a tree, which grows in select locations of South East Asia, botanically known as Elaeocarpus Ganitrus.
+Rudraksha (also called as Rudraksh) are dried seeds of a tree, which grows in select locations of South East Asia, botanically known as Elaeocarpus Ganitrus.
 It is also called “Tears of Shiva” and there are many legends connected to Lord Shiva that describe its origin.
 The word Rudraksha comes from "Rudra" (name of Shiva) and "Aksha" meaning tears.

 2. What are the benefits of wearing a Rudraksha?

-3. Who can wear the Rudraksha?
+3. Who can wear Rudraksha?

 Anyone, irrespective of gender, cultural, ethnic, geographical or religious background can wear Rudraksha.
 They are intended for persons at any stage in life irrespective of mental and physical condition.
 It can be worn by children, students, the elderly and ill for many benefits.
 Please see question 5 below.

 All our Panchamukhi Rudrakshas have the same quality, impact, and benefits regardless of the size.
 You can choose any of the seven sizes depending on your preference.
 The smaller beads are rare to find hence the difference in the price.